Garnar Lane Display Boxes

 Rubaba Haider is an interdisciplinary artist living in Melbourne.

-As a Hazara woman, Haider has witnessed how fragile the ties that bind communities, relationships and bodies together can be, and expresses this vulnerability through intricate explorations of cloth and thread.
-The intricate use of threads, fabrics and needles in her practice symbolises intimate wounds and tears and how a mere thread binds everything.
+As a Hazara woman, Haider has witnessed how fragile the ties that bind communities, relationships, and bodies together could be, and expressed this vulnerability through intricate explorations of cloth and thread.
+The intricate use of threads, fabrics, and needles in her practice symbolised intimate wounds and tears and how a mere thread bound everything.

-Like a shadow; I am and I am not has been commissioned for the Zephyr exhibition in 2019.
+Like a shadow; I am and I am not was commissioned for the Zephyr exhibition in 2019.

 Australian Vernacular Jon Campbell